tertiarycourses/spaCyTraining/README.md

-# Deep Learning NLP with spaCy
+# Natural Language Processing (NLP) with Python and SpaCy
 ## by [Tertiary Courses](https://www.tertiarycourses.com.sg/)

-These are the exercise files used for [Deep Learning NLP with spaCy](https://www.tertiarycourses.com.sg/deep-learning-nlp-with-spacy.html) course.
+These are the exercise files used for [Natural Language Processing (NLP) with Python and SpaCy](https://www.tertiarycourses.com.sg/deep-learning-nlp-with-spacy.html) course.

 The course outline can be found in